MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/phantoms-tombstones-infrastructure-master.md

 ---
 # Phantoms, tombstones, and the infrastructure master

-This article describes the behavior of non-GCs when object links are managed across domains in a forest.
+This article describes how phantoms are used in Windows Server.

 _Original product version:_ &nbsp;Windows Server 2012 R2
 _Original KB number:_ &nbsp;248047

-## Summary

-This article describes how phantoms are used in Windows Server.

 ## More information